MacNite/CorEssentials/README.md

 - Linear Motion: CE MGN9H for xy gantry and 8mm rods for z
 - Completely open source: all Fusion 360 files and .stp assembly available

-Find the Fusion360 model for your viewing/download pleasure here: https://a360.co/3fYgmHP
+Find the Fusion360 model for your viewing/download pleasure here (you can download the F360 model through this link as well):

+https://a360.co/3fYgmHP

 ![CorEssentials MK1](https://github.com/MacNite/CorEssentials/blob/MK1/pictures/CorEssentials_4.png?raw=true)